DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Rinne, who was sitting besides him and forced to enjoy this ride, started shouting and screaming.
 And at the end she started clinging to Kai, who were currently driving.

-"Help me, Kaiyy!"
+"Help me, Kaiii!"

 "Wait, Rinne, be careful where you're stepping!
 And don't touch lever!
 Car is going..."

-Soon enough their screams resonated through desert.
+Soon enough their screams echoed through the desert.

 -------------------------------------------------------------------------------